 Coy Wickey, 22, left, and Brian O’Donnell, 21, right started the Cheeky Boyos.

 Since they started posting videos on TikTok in June 2019, O’Donnell and Wickey have achieved internet stardom on the social media platform, posting slapstick and prank-inspired short videos that often reach millions of viewers.
-TikTok is a social media site that was first launched in September 2016, and according to the BBC, it was the second most downloaded app globally in 2019.
+TikTok is a video-based social media platform that launched in September 2016, and according to the BBC, it became the second most downloaded app globally in 2019.

 As of October, the Cheeky Boyos have 8.7 million followers on TikTok.

 Even then, the Cheeky Boyos didn't set out to get as many followers as possible.
 While TikTok runs on an algorithm that benefits creators who follow the in-app trends, they made it a point to rarely ever make videos based on trends.
 When they do, it’s to mock or exaggerate them, O’Donnell says.

 Instead, he and Wickey try to stay original in the content they post, and they’ve built a solid fanbase doing it.
 Their latest attempt to grow that fanbase took place in a road trip stunt this summer called the “The Great 48.”
 The logistics of the Cheeky Boyos’s trip were planned by Brian Blackwell, a college friend and an accountant, who tagged along with them.
 The goal was to travel to 48 states, stopping in each one to create a short TikTok video.